How Do I Feel About Myself?

 Gary L. Lord

-Gary is a licensed clinical psychologist and certified school psychologist.
+Gary is an experienced licensed clinical psychologist passionate about helping people improve their lives.
 He works part-time with Day Seven.
 He works with those struggling with sexual and intimacy problems, anxiety, depression, PTSD and with the elderly in successful aging.
 He does stress management, anger management, and works with abuse victims.
 He is an active member of Lancaster Evangelical Free Church.
 His focus in counseling is, and has been for 30 years, relationships and problems with intimacy and anything that prevents individuals and couples from achieving healthy, effective, faithful, and fulfilling lives.
 In addition to his clinical work, Gary has done executive coaching and consulting with businesses and organizations, and he has taught and done research at universities and colleges.
 He has also taught and served in various leadership positions in the church.
 Gary and his wife, Temmy, live in Leola.
 Their two married children live in Seattle, Gary’s home state.